MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

  <p> In this section we are going to examine configuration options for the data warehouse.  </p>

  <ul>
-	<li><b> Scale </b> botton is next to pause.
-Here we can scale the system (will be more expensive). </li>
+	<li><b> Scale </b> Here we can scale the system (will be more expensive). </li>
-	<li> <b> Activity log </b>: A log file is a file that records either events that occur in an operating system or other software runs.
-To query log information use KQL. </li>
+	<li> <b> Activity log </b>: Here you find the log files.
+A log file is a file that records either events that occur in an operating system or other software runs (to query log information use KQL). </li>
 	<li> <b> Tags </b>: All resources in Azure can recieve a tag.
 A tag is a descriptive charactarization that you put on any kind of resource so you can search by category.
 If you have certain clients that are responsible for paying for certain resources, then that would be an example of the use of a tag.</li>
-	<li> <b> Geo-backup policy</b>: What policy do Azure have for backing up data information.
+	<li> <b> Geo-backup policy</b>: Here you Azures policy for backing up data information.
 On Gen2 backup is taken care off. </li>
-		<li> <b> Connecting strings</b>: If you need to load/connect data from different applications </li>
+		<li> <b> Connecting strings</b>: Use connection string if you need to load or connect data from different applications </li>
-	<li> <b> Export template</b>: Alot of resources in Azure are available thrue a template.
-With export templates or Azure Resource Manager (ARM) You can recreate the resources from scratch and have all the configurations from your original resource. </li>
+	<li> <b> Export template</b>: Alot of resources in Azure are available thru a template.
+With export templates or you can recreate the resources from scratch, with Azure Resource Manager (ARM), and have all the configurations from your original resource. </li>
-	<li> <b> View Streaming analytics </b>: We can monitor streaming jobs.
-A collection of data comming from, for example, IoT devices streaming into our data warehouse.
+	<li> <b> View Streaming analytics </b>: We can monitor streaming jobs, e.g. a collection of data comming from IoT devices streaming into our data warehouse.
 Sometimes you need to monitor to look for certain triggers. </li>
 	<li> <b> Load data </b>: Here you find <b> Azure Data Factory </b> which allows you to store and integrate your information into your data warehouse. </li>
 	<li> <b> Query editor </b>: We can connect to the database and run queries inside here without using SQL server management studio. </li>
 </ul>